qwriter/dwave-networkx/docs/reference/algorithms/matching.rst

    :align: center
    :scale: 40 %

-   A matching for a Chimera unit cell: no vertex is incident to more than one edge in the set of blue edges
+   A matching for a :term:`Chimera` unit cell: no vertex is incident to more than one edge in the set of blue edges

 .. automodule:: dwave_networkx.algorithms.matching